-So what should you do if you’re asking yourself the question: “does my ex girlfriend miss me?”
+So what should you do if you’re asking yourself, “Does my ex girlfriend miss me?”
 The simple answer is nothing.

 Do not try to contact her at all.
-Avoid talking to her if you see her on a regular basis (eg, if you work with her).
+Avoid talking to her if you see her on a regular basis (eg, if you work with her.)
 If you both have a Facebook account, do not mention her on any status updates, and do not comment on anything she does.
-If she has your password, then do not change it; instead, keep it the same and make sure you give her no real idea of how you’re doing, instead if you message someone else about her only say vague things like “I’m doing well” or “I got a new job”, etc (delete any message in which you’ve mentioned missing her).
+If she has your password, then do not change it; instead, keep it the same and make sure you give her no real idea of how you’re doing.
+If you message someone else about her, only say vague things like, “I’m doing well,” or, “I got a new job,” etc (delete any message in which you’ve mentioned missing her.)

-If you do all this, she is much more likely to become frustrated by your lack of caring regarding the break-up, and lured back in by the mystery of not knowing how you are doing.
+If you do all this, she is much more likely to become frustrated by your lack of a reaction regarding the break-up, and lured back in by the mystery of not knowing how you are doing.
 Furthermore, your confident demeanor you have put forth in her mind while moving on from the relationship is likely to attract her.

 If she misses you, she is likely to text you a lot, asking questions to keep the conversations going.
 She is most likely to text at night or on the weekends, when she is lonely.
 She might try to slyly ask if you are seeing anyone else.
-She will might come up with questionable excuses to text you, call you, or see you.
+She might come up with questionable excuses to text you, call you, or see you.

 If you notice this, you can be almost positive that she misses you.
 This does not necessarily mean, however, that she wants you back.
 You should be very, very careful before accepting her back blindly.
 If she does want you back, it probably will not happen gradually; rather, she will wait for a favorable environment and kiss you, or will tell you right out that she wants you back.
 Remember how she hurt you before.
 Make sure she is worth the risk that it may happen again.